UKHSA-Internal/coronavirus-dashboard/README.md

 prototypes.
 We routinely create such materials so that they can be discussed, improved, and be put forward for approval purposes.

-You are welcome to use the `development` branch as describeed in the [Contributors' Guide](https://github.com/PublicHealthEngland/coronavirus-dashboard/blob/master/CONTRIBUTING.md) to help us improve the service and make a contribution.
+You are welcome to use the `development` branch as described in the [Contributors' Guide](https://github.com/PublicHealthEngland/coronavirus-dashboard/blob/master/CONTRIBUTING.md) to help us improve the service and make a contribution.